UKForeignOffice/notarial-api/docs/ADRs/002-support-additional-services.md

 ## Options / Rationale

 ### Option 1
-- Change `staffService` to be `MarriageCaseService` and add `CertifyDocumentCaseService`.
+- Change `staffService` to be `CertifyCopyCaseService` and add `CertifyDocumentCaseService`.
 There should be a new abstract class, `CaseService`, which both services extend
-- Update `/emails/ses` to check for the correct types, and call the appropriate service (e.g. `MarriageCaseService` or `CertifyDocumentCaseService`)
+- Update `/emails/ses` to check for the correct types, and call the appropriate service (e.g. `CertifyCopyCaseService` or `CertifyDocumentCaseService`)
 - Update `SubmitService.submitForm` to check `metadata.type` and call the appropriate service

 `UserService` does not need to be changed significantly, only updated to accept new template types.